Advanced Trial Advocacy

 For Program Questions: Contact Karen Stephan, Boone Karlberg P.C., at (406) 543-6646

-The 2018 Advanced Trial Advocacy topics are:
+Advanced Trial Advocacy topics include:

 - Effective Jury Selection